untalbry/Hacktion/APINOTION.md

   }
 })
 ```
-Now i'm going to show you how to insert types of atributes:
+Now i'm going to show you how to insert types of atributes: <br>
 Number:
 ``` javascript
 "properties":{